 Shoot 8K resolution videos

-Just like the 108-megapixel stills, 8K resolution video will quickly fill up your storage space if you take a lot.
-A single one-minute 8K video will be around 600MB.
+You’ll want to remember that 8K videos will quickly eat into your device’s storage space.
+For reference, a single one-minute 8K video will be around 600MB.